pink-gorilla/modular/README.md

 clj -X:demo-log-custom
 ```

+## services

+Modular uses juxt/clip for a services defintion.

+Demo of the services module:

+To run all services (and keep running): `clj -X:demo-system` or `clj -M:system`
+To run services, invoke a function (then end): `clj -X:demo-system :run '[1 2 3]'` or `clj -M:system 1 2 3`

 ## webly/goldly integration

 webly uses modular to send the entire configuration to the browser.
 This works with dynamic config changes.